-Olivia is the translator of Colombian poet Lucía Estrada’s Katabasis (forthcoming from Eulalia Books in 2020) and the co-translator of Cuban poet Soleida Ríos’s The Dirty Text (Kenning Editions, 2
+Olivia is the translator of Lucía Estrada’s Katabasis (forthcoming Eulalia Books, 2020) and the co-translator of Soleida Ríos’s The Dirty Text (Kenning Editions, 2018).
+She regularly publishes translations of Latin American poetry and reviews of poetry in translation.
+She co-edits the feature, Poesía en acción on Action Book’s blog.
+Twitter: @oliviamlott

 PhD Student, Hispanic Studies